Beloin/DistributedGame/README.md

     - Clients will warn other services it's existence.
 4. Server
     - Involving how the communication will work, centralized or not.
-    - For now the services will use the server and receive the players update as a protocol.
+    - For now the services will use the serve and receive the players update as a protocol.